senojsitruc/libSwerve/README.md

 ### Generate and Configure a Self-Signed Certificate

-Before configuring and starting a TLS/SSL HTTP server, you must 'setupTLS()' with a certificate.
+Before configuring and starting a TLS/SSL HTTP server (if you're into that sort of thing), you must 'setupTLS()' with a certificate.
 If you have a legitimate one, just specify the appropriate label name for the Keychain item.
 ```
 if let tlsIdentity = CJCrypto.identityWithLabel("us.curtisjones.libSwerve.tlsKey-001") {
 	CJCrypto.setupTLS(tlsIdentity)